JulioCRFilho/water_jug/README.md

 # water_jug

-This project aims to satisfy the conditions for the Water Jug Challenge It's presented in a pretty UI with light animations
+This project aims to satisfy the conditions for the `Water Jug Challenge` It's presented in a pretty UI with light animations The state management used is Flutter's native `setState` method and `Stream Functions and Builders` There's no third party libraries used in this project

 ## Public Github repository link
 <a href="https://github.com/JulioCRFilho/water_jug">Repository</a>